CLICK HERE for the 2022 LeDeR reports (Published November 2023)

 My team at Kingston & St George’s University is part of a Consortium led by King’s College London.
-We have been commissioned by NHS England to support the National Learning Disability and Autism Programme to reduce inequalities and premature mortality among learning disabled and autistic people.
+We are commissioned by NHS England to support the National Learning Disability and Autism Programme to reduce inequalities and premature mortality among learning disabled and autistic people.
 This involved analysing the data of the Learning from Deaths of People with a Learning Disability (LeDeR) programme, which reviews deaths of people with learning disabilities, looks at their life and the health and social care services they received.

-At my end, we will use our skills in co-research and co-production to lead the Co-Production Partnership, working the Foundation of People with Learning Disabilities, the Estia Centre and Pathways Associates.
+At my end, we use our skills in co-research and co-production to lead the Co-Production Partnership, working the Foundation of People with Learning Disabilities, the Estia Centre and Pathways Associates.

-At the heart of the partnership is an expert core group of around six people with learning disabilities (and people who support them), who meet together on Zoom once a month.
+At the heart of the partnership is an expert core group of seven people with learning disabilities (and people who support them), who meet together on Zoom once a month.
 Their role includes identifying areas that need further attention, harnessing the views of other people with learning disabilities on pertinent issues, contributing to the identification of recommendations, and communicating the LeDeR findings to a wider audience including people with learning disabilities.

 Accessible versions of the LeDeR reports

 This is our biggest job.
 In 2022, we published our first accessible version of the Annual LeDeR Report.
 We produced a video.
 Read here how we decided on this format.